flintlib/arb/doc/source/acb_poly.rst

     roots, the iteration is likely to find them (with low numerical accuracy), but the error bounds will not converge as the precision increases.

+.. function:: int _acb_poly_validate_real_roots(acb_srcptr roots, acb_srcptr poly, long len, long prec)

+.. function:: int acb_poly_validate_real_roots(acb_srcptr roots, const acb_poly_t poly, long prec)

+    Given a strictly real polynomial *poly* (of length *len*) and isolating intervals for all its complex roots, determines if all the real roots are separated from the non-real roots.
+If this function returns nonzero, every root enclosure that touches the real axis (as tested by applying :func:`arb_contains_zero` to the imaginary part) corresponds to a real root (its imaginary part can be set to zero), and every other root enclosure corresponds to a non-real root (with known sign for the imaginary part).

+    If this function returns zero, then the signs of the imaginary parts are not known for certain, based on the accuracy of the inputs and the working precision *prec*.